 - Collaborate with leading scientists to solve ecological and environmental problems.

-- Put your newfound skills and knowledge to work ASAP.
-After the first year of classes you'll be qualified to find a summer job in your field and start building your future career.
+- Build your resume and finish your first year of classes qualified to find a summer job in your field.

-Spend a semester outdoors at our 3,500 acre forest just 40 miles away from main campus in Alberta, MI.
-During student's third year, they will live, eat, sleep, and study with peers while living in dorms located right on the property.
-Get out in the field Monday through Friday for classes such as survey of silviculture, forest health, and wildlife habitat to collect samples, study natural ecosystems, and learn the necessities that will help you attain your natural resource career.
-Learn more about "camp" - or integrated field practicum - here.
+Spend a semester outdoors in our 3,500-acre forest, located in Alberta, Michigan, just 40 miles away from our main campus.
+During each student's junior year, they will live, eat, sleep, and study with peers while living in dorms located right on the Ford Center property.
+Get out in the field Monday through Friday for classes such as Survey of Silviculture, Forest Health, and Wildlife Habitat.
+Collect samples, study natural ecosystems, and learn the necessities that will help you in your natural resource career.
+Learn more about "camp"—formally known as our Integrated Field Practicum.

 Be Career Ready

-As humans continue to depend on ecosystems for a variety of values, tomorrow’s ecologists will need to understand how to manage our lands in an era of climate change and sustainability.
+As humans continue to depend on ecosystems' ability to provide multiple kinds of value, tomorrow’s ecologists will need to understand how to manage our lands in an era of climate change and sustainability.

-Each year, the College of Forest Resources and Environmental Science hosts its own Natural Resource Career Fair. ~20 companies from across the US travel to the college in late fall to educate and recruit employees.
+The College of Forest Resources and Environmental Science hosts its own Natural Resource Career Fair.
+Each year, around 20 companies from across the US travel to Michigan Tech in late fall to educate and recruit employees.

 Career Opportunities for Applied Ecology and Environmental Science